This can be a devastating and incomprehensible diagnosis to receive.

 Once I’ve analysed your DNA, I will provide you with your own Personalised Health and Fertility diet and lifestyle plan that you will help improve not only your health and wellbeing, but your chances of getting pregnant and having a baby.

 I always take a thorough history of each and every patient.

-I intensely analyse their pathology results (blood, urine, sperm) according their medical reference ranges which apply to the general population as a whole.
+Besides being able to offer DNA/ Genomic analysis, I would always intensely analyse your pathology results (blood, urine, sperm) according your medical reference ranges which apply to the general population as a whole.

 My suggested ideal reference window is much narrower than the general reference range.

-During the consultation, I will address each and every result that doesn’t satisfy my requirements and discuss it with the couple in front of me.
+During the consultation, I will address each and every result that doesn’t satisfy my requirements and discuss them with you.

 Once I’ve collated everything, I will be able to work out a treatment regime that should address all the inadequacies, deficiencies or imbalances I have detected.
 These may include nutrient deficiencies, metabolic, hormonal imbalances, degree of stress, generalised inflammation and environmental toxin exposure.

-I will then give the couple appropriate individualised lifestyle and dietary advice as well as a prescription for whatever I feel is necessary to help improve their overall heath and fertility.
+I will then give you appropriate individualised lifestyle and dietary advice as well as a prescription for whatever I feel is necessary to help improve their overall heath and fertility.

-I always make sure the couple understand that the whole process is a team effort.
-They will need to work with me to make appropriate changes to improve their health and hence their chance of a successful outcome.
+I always make sure you understand that the whole process is a team effort.
+You will need to work with me to make appropriate changes to improve your health and hence your chance of a successful pregnancy.

 Joanne Lipinski – Fertility Naturopath Melbourne